Password Strength Signaling: A Counter-Intuitive Defense Against Password Cracking: Extra Plots

 \subsection{Password Distribution}

-We evaluate the performance of our information signaling mechanism empirically using three large password datasets three large datasets: RockYou, Yahoo!, and LinkedIn.
-The RockYou password dataset is based on leaked passwords from $N\approx 32.6$ million RockYou users, while the Yahoo! frequency corpus ($N \approx 7 \times 10^7$) was collected and released with permission from Yahoo! using differential privacy~\cite{NDSS:BloDatBon16} and other privacy-preserving measures \cite{SP:Bonneau12}.
-The LinkedIn frequency corpus ($N \geq 1.7 \times 10^8$) is a differentially private frequency corpus generated from cracked LinkedIn passwords.
-We remark that we can simply assign unique strings to each password in the frequency corpus to obtain a password dataset $D$ with the same empirical
+We evaluate the performance of our information signaling mechanism using 9 password datasets: Bfield (0.54 million), Brazzers ($N=0.93$ million), Clixsense (2.2 million), CSDN (6.4 million), LinkedIn (174 million), Neopets (68.3 million), RockYou (32.6 million), 000webhost (153 million) and Yahoo!
+(69.3 million).
+The Yahoo! frequency corpus ($N \approx 7 \times 10^7$) was collected and released with permission from Yahoo! using differential privacy~\cite{NDSS:BloDatBon16} and other privacy-preserving measures \cite{SP:Bonneau12}.
+All the other datasets come from server breaches.

-Given a password dataset $D$ (e.g., RockYou) we can define the empirical distribution $\mathbb{P}_D$.
-In our experiments, we will pretend that $\mathbb{P}=\mathbb{P}_D$ is the real distribution.